- Personal Safety & Awareness

 - All incoming freshmen are required to take the online course.
 The course is available for any interested students to access at anytime.

 - The Office of Violence and Substance Abuse Prevention office offers bystander intervention training classes, which helps us learn how to overcome inaction and intervene in a safe and effective way.

 - To schedule a Bystander Intervention Skills Training for your group, contact email@example.com or call 660-543-4044.

-- Rape Aggression Defense System is a program of realistic self-defense tactics and techniques for women.
+- Rape Aggression Defense System is a program of realistic self-defense tactics and techniques for men, women and children.
 The R.A.D.
 System is a comprehensive, women-only course that begins with awareness, prevention, risk reduction and risk avoidance, while progressing on to the basics of hands-on defense training.
 Courses are taught by officers from UCM's Department of Public Safety and are offered at no cost to UCM students, employees and dependents.
 Courses are 12-hours in length.
 To enroll in a course, please contact Sgt.
-Dan Othic, email@example.com.
+Dan Othic, firstname.lastname@example.org.

 - There are more than 100 emergency phones located in campus parking lots, buildings and elevators to ensure individuals have a resource near by to call 911 in case of an emergency.

 Engaging Men in Gender Violence Prevention

 - UCM and Warrensburg Area Partners in Prevention partner to provide gender violence prevention training to popular opinion leaders of men's organizations and to all students.

 Armed Intruder Response: Run, Hide, Fight: Surviving an Active Shooter